Mortgages

 Of course, an annuity-fixed mortgage isn’t the only scheme available.
 You can also apply for the following:

-• Variable rate mortgage (variables Darlehen): Your mortgage rate will change every three months depending on the European Central Bank rate.
+• Variable rate mortgage (variables Darlehen) – Your mortgage rate will change every three months depending on European Central Bank trends.
 Variable rate deals allow you to make larger payments or switch without penalties but lack the stability of fixed-rate mortgages.

-Mortgages in Germany are generally available with terms of up to 25 or 30 years.
-Many borrowers can also make overpayments of up to 5% each year (Sondertilgung) if they wish to pay off their loan sooner.
+Mortgages in Germany are generally available with fixed interest rates of 10 to 15 years and repaid over 25 or 30 years.
+Many borrowers can also make extra payments of up to 5% each year (Sondertilgung) if they wish to pay off their loan sooner.

 Green mortgages in Germany